To see a full dashboard with study details and filtering, go to our DEMO page.

 Lavender, floral, rose, lemon, coriander

 Lavender, coriander, cinnamon, mint, bergamot oranges, frankincense

-Anticonvulsant, neuroprotective, Anti-alzheimer’s effects and anti-Parkinsonian in animal models (via GABAergic transmission, suppressing ROS, antioxidant activity, anticholinesterase activity, reducing Aβ42-induced oxidative stress and inflammatory reactions, reversing the histopathological hallmarks of AD and restoring cognitive and emotional functions, reducing dementia-associated symptoms such as agitation, aggression, and restlessness, mitochondrial activity and regulation by gas-1, nuo-1, and mev-1, increased seizure latency period, reducing the frequency and intensity of convulsions, protective against clonic and tonic convulsion)
+Anti-Alzheimer’s effects and anti-parkinsonian in animal models (via GABAergic transmission, suppressing ROS, antioxidant activity, anticholinesterase activity, reducing Aβ42-induced oxidative stress and inflammatory reactions, reversing the histopathological hallmarks of AD and restoring cognitive and emotional functions, reducing dementia-associated symptoms such as agitation, aggression, and restlessness, mitochondrial activity and regulation by gas-1, nuo-1, and mev-1, increased seizure latency period, reducing the frequency and intensity of convulsions, protective against clonic and tonic convulsions)